 Assessment: Do you know how many active users there are on your platform today?

 (On the flip side) Tracking virtually everything about the business, but with many different data providers and vendors, that don't talk to one another.

 Assessment: Do you know how many new active users -- there are on your platform today?

 Too early for ML -- all of the above and:

-Starting with ML/AI (e.g. predictive analytics), before understanding what's happening with customers and product historically and now (e.g. descriptive analytics).
+Starting with ML/AI (e.g. predictive analytics) to automate insights/forecasts, before understanding what's happening with customers and product historically and now (e.g. descriptive analytics).